symfony/symfony-docs/components/phpunit_bridge.rst

 The PHPUnit Bridge
 ==================

-    The PHPUnit Bridge provides utilities to report legacy tests, and usage of deprecated code and a helper for time-sensitive tests.
+    The PHPUnit Bridge provides utilities to report legacy tests and usage of deprecated code and a helper for time-sensitive tests.

 It comes with the following features: